-Born and raised in Duluth, Minnesota, Sam Chandler is a pianist, composer, and aspiring educator.
+Born and raised in Duluth, Minnesota, Sam Chandler is a pianist, composer, arranger, and aspiring educator.

 A member of the MMEA All-State Jazz Band in 2017, the Interlochen 2018 Jazz Camp, the top-placing Class AA big band for the 2019 Eau Claire Jazz Festival, and a sub for the Big Time Jazz Orchestra and the Owls Club Big Band, Sam has been an active participant in the Duluth local and regional music scene.
 He was also a co-founder and member of Laney and the Tramps and also released his debut album First Steps, featuring Matt Tessier on bass and Cory Coffman on drums.
 His latest highlights include performing with trumpet player/composer/educator Adam Meckler at the first annual ISD709 Jazz Festival, enrolling at Berklee College of Music on a World Tour Scholarship, and recording a version of Moonchild/In Your Quiet Place with friend and colleague João Semedo at Berklee's world-class studios.

 American Federation of Musicians (AFM) Member Local 18

 Writer and Publisher, American Society of Composers Authors and Publishers (ASCAP)